 National Fishing and Boating Week is a nationwide celebration dedicated to two of America's favorite outdoor pastimes.
 Held annually during the first full week of June, it marks the unofficial start of the summer fishing and boating season.
-This national celebration encourages people of all ages, backgrounds, and skill levels to get outside and enjoy the joys of boating and fishing.
+This celebration encourages people of all ages, backgrounds, and skill levels to enjoy the joys of boating and fishing.

 One of the best parts?
-Many states offer free fishing events during the week, allowing you to fish on public bodies of water without a fishing license.
-It's a fantastic opportunity for beginners to try fishing and for expert anglers to introduce others to the sport.
-Paired with warm weather and longer days, NFBW sets the tone for a summer full of memories on the water.
+Many states offer free fishing events during the week, allowing you to fish on public waters without a license.
+This allows beginners to try fishing and for expert anglers to introduce others to the sport.

 1. Grab a Fishing Rod and Reel